Vic Chesnutt

 James Victor Chesnutt (November 12, 1964 – December 25, 2009) was an American singer-songwriter from Athens, Georgia.
 His first album, Little, was released in 1990.
 His commercial breakthrough came in 1996 with the release of Sweet Relief II: Gravity of the Situation, a charity record of alternative artists covering his songs.

 Chesnutt released 17 albums during his career, including two produced by Michael Stipe, and a 1996 release on Capitol Records, About to Choke.
 His musical style has been described by Bryan Carroll of AllMusic as a "skewed, refracted version of Americana that is haunting, funny, poignant, and occasionally mystical, usually all at once".

-Injuries from a 1983 car accident left him partially paralyzed; he used a wheelchair and had limited use of his hands.
+Injuries from a 1983 car crash left him partially paralyzed; he used a wheelchair and had limited use of his hands.

 Early life

 An adoptee, Chesnutt was raised in Zebulon, Georgia, where he first started writing songs at the age of five.
 When he was 13, Chesnutt declared that he was an atheist, a position that he maintained for the rest of his life.

-At 18, while drinking and driving, a car accident left him partially paralyzed; in a December 1, 2009, interview with Terry Gross on her NPR show Fresh Air, he said he was "a quadriplegic from [his] neck down", and although he had feeling and some movement in his body, he could not walk "functionally" and that, although he realized shortly afterward that he could still play guitar, he could only play simple chords.
+At 18, while drinking and driving, a car crash left him partially paralyzed.
+In a December 1, 2009, interview with Terry Gross on her NPR show Fresh Air, Chestnutt said he was "a quadriplegic from [his] neck down", and although he had feeling and some movement in his body, he could not walk "functionally".
+He realized shortly after the car crash that he could still play guitar, he could only play simple chords.
 After his recovery he left Zebulon and moved to Nashville, Tennessee; the poetry he read there (by Stevie Smith, Walt Whitman, Wallace Stevens, W. H. Auden, Stephen Crane and Emily Dickinson) served to inspire and influence him.